 - Inspections and surveys can be a proactive tool in identifying hazards and behaviors before the losses occur. - Inspections and surveys can also be a reactive tool, such as a thorough inspection after an accident or incident has occurred to determine what else could go wrong.

 INSPECTIONS/SURVEYS

+- When to conduct inspections/surveys may be

 - Daily

 - Weekly

 - Monthly

 - Quarterly

 - Semi-annually

 - Annually

-- Special needs, i.e., plant turnarounds, non-routine activities, etc.
+- Special needs, i.e., plant turnarounds, non-routine activities, etc. - Follow-up

-- Follow-up

-INSPECTIONS/SURVEYS